lablup/backend.ai-docs-webui/docs/sessions_all/sessions_all.rst

 .. image:: resource_stat_and_session_list.png

 .. note::
+   Backend.AI supports GPU virtualization technology that a single physical GPU can be divided and shared by multiple users for better utilization.
 If the GPU resource is marked as FGPU, this means that the server is serving the GPU resources in a virtualized form.
-Backend.AI supports GPU virtualization technology that a single physical GPU can be divided and shared by multiple users for better utilization.
-Therefore, if you want to execute a task that does not require a large amount of GPU computation, you can create a compute session by allocating only a portion of a GPU.
+   Therefore, if users want to execute a task that does not require a large amount of GPU computation, users can create a compute session by allocating only a portion of a GPU.
 The amount of GPU resources that 1 FGPU actually allocates may vary from system to system depending on the administrator's setting.

    For example, if administrator has set to split one physical GPU into five pieces, 5 FGPU means 1 physical GPU, or 1 FGPU means 0.2 physical GPU.
-At this configuration, if you create a compute session by allocating 1 FGPU, you can utilize SM (streaming multiprocessor) and GPU memory corresponding to 0.2 physical GPU for the session.
+At this configuration, if users create a compute session by allocating 1 FGPU, they can utilize SM (streaming multiprocessor) and GPU memory corresponding to 0.2 physical GPU for the session.